-The Scheme will support the government's Welfare Reform agenda by signposting people towards work opportunities.
+The Scheme will support the government's Welfare Reform agenda by signposting people towards work opportunities where possible.
 This can include:

-- Signposting people towards skills-based support and training by various agencies, such as challenging expectation, culture change, confidence building, training, help with skills, work clubs, help with CVs and job applications - Signposting people to the Benefit Options Team in order that they can provide 'better-off in work' calculations - Signposting people towards County Training who can signpost people to apprenticeships - Providing people with clothing and travel for interviews where this cannot be provided by Jobcentre Plus. - Signposting people towards Wheels to Work and Transport Solutions - Providing people with help towards fuel for transport to new employment if they have not been paid yet and this cannot be provided by another source.
+- Signposting people towards appropriate skills-based support and other training - Signposting people to appropriate specialists who can provide 'better-off in work' calculations or alternatively to self-help solutions - Signposting people towards apprenticeship opportunities - Providing people with clothing and travel for interviews where this cannot be provided by Jobcentre Plus - Signposting people towards help with transport - Providing people with temporary help towards fuel for transport to new employment if they have not been paid yet and this cannot be provided by another source.